nied-unicamp/EducaOffline/README.md

 ## Additional information

-You can access the README files inside the [api/](https://gitlab.com/nied/AVA-Offline/tree/main/api) and [webapp/](https://gitlab.com/nied/AVA-Offline/tree/main/webapp) folders and the [project wiki](https://gitlab.com/nied/AVA-Offline/wikis/home) for more information.
+You can access the README files inside the [api/](https://github.com/nied-unicamp/EducaOffline/tree/main/api) and [webapp/](https://github.com/nied-unicamp/EducaOffline/tree/main/webapp) folders for more information.

 There is also a guide written using the CodeTour extension on VS Code that can help you to follow the code more easily.
 Just search install the extension and the guides will appear in the left panel, below the file list.